 Combine your MS in HRM specialization with an MBA to build the workplace of the future.

 This 75-credit dual degree MBA and MS in HRM program allows students to develop broad business acumen while also mastering the skills needed to be an strategic and effective HR partner.
-Earn two master's degrees and reduce the course load by 15 credits.
+Earn two master's degrees sequentially to level up and make your impact in your field.
 Courses can be taken entirely online or a hybrid format.
 Take 42 credits from the MBA program and 33 credits in the MS in HRM program from UConn’s top ranked and AACSB accredited School of Business.
 Students leave the program as strategic thinkers and prepared to excel in HR leadership roles.

 Students apply for the dual MBA and HRM degree program at any time as an HRM student.
 The MSHRM and MBA dual degree curriculum consists of 75 credits:

 MSHRM Core Courses